fairlearn/fairlearn/docs/contribution_guide/ways_to_contribute.rst

 There are many different ways to contribute to Fairlearn, for example:

-* contributing code to add/enhance
+* Contribute code in the following areas:

-    * unfairness mitigation techniques
+  * unfairness mitigation algorithms
   * fairness metrics
   * visualizations

-* writing example notebooks
+* Write example notebooks showcasing

-* improving documentation
+  * case studies in new application domains
+  * usage of Fairlearn components

+* Improve documentation, including:

-    * in the code through docstrings
+    * docstrings
-    * for the website through user guides, etc.
+    * website content

-* reporting bugs
+* Report bugs.
-* requesting new features
+* Request new features.
-* writing proposals for larger changes
+* Write proposals for larger changes.